DFIR Case Studies

 Mitigation Strategies: In response to the attack, the company patched the affected VPN software to address CVE-2024-21762 and undertook a comprehensive reset of passwords and credentials across the organization.
 They also enhanced network traffic surveillance and tightened firewall rules to prevent further unauthorized access.
 Ongoing mitigation efforts included regular vulnerability assessments focused on patch management and strengthening of perimeter security.

-Resolution and Lessons Learned: The company opted not to pay the ransom, instead relying on recent, unaffected backups for data restoration.
-Systems were methodically cleaned and restored to operational status, ensuring no remnants of the attack nor malware remained.
+Resolution and Lessons Learned: The company opted not to pay the ransom, instead relying on recent, secure backups for data restoration.
+Systems were methodically cleaned and restored to operational status, ensuring no remnants of the attack remained.
 The incident underscored the critical importance of maintaining up-to-date security patches and robust detection systems to quickly identify and respond to initial exploit attempts and unauthorized movements within the network.

 Technologies Used: